 Horizontal accuracies at the 95% confidence level, using NSSDA reporting methods for either “produced to meet” or “tested to meet” specifications should be reported for all elevation data sets.

 For technologies or project requirements other than as specified above for photogrammetry and airborne lidar, appropriate horizontal accuracies should be negotiated between the data provider and the client.
 Specific error thresholds, accuracy thresholds or methods for testing will depend on the technology used and project design.
-It is the data provider’s responsibility to establish appropriate methodologies, applicable to the technologies used, to verify that horizontal accuracies meet the stated project requirements.
+The data provider has the responsibility to establish appropriate methodologies, applicable to the technologies used, to verify that horizontal accuracies meet the stated project requirements.

 7.11 Low confidence areas for elevation data

 If the VVA standard cannot be met, low confidence area polygons should be developed and explained in the metadata.
-For elevation data derived from imagery, this would include vegetated areas where the ground is not visible in stereo.
-For elevation data derived from lidar, this would include dense cornfields, mangrove or similar impenetrable vegetation.
-This is the digital equivalent to how dashed contours have been used in past standards and practice.
+For elevation data derived from imagery, the low confidence areas would include vegetated areas where the ground is not visible in stereo.
+For elevation data derived from lidar, the low confidence areas would include dense cornfields, mangrove or similar impenetrable vegetation.
+The low confidence area polygons are the digital equivalent to using dashed contours in past standards and practice.
 Although optional, ASPRS strongly recommends the development and delivery of low confidence polygons on all lidar projects.
 Annex C, Accuracy Testing and Reporting Guidelines, outlines specific guidelines for implementing low confidence area polygons.

 7.12 Relative accuracy of lidar and IFSAR data

 For lidar and IFSAR collections, relative accuracy between swaths (inter-swath) in overlap areas is a measure of the quality of the system calibration/bore-sighting and airborne GNSS trajectories.
 For lidar collections, the relative accuracy within swath (intra-swath) is a measure of the repeatability of the lidar system when detecting flat, hard surfaces.
-It is an indication of the internal stability of the instrument.
+The relative accuracy within swath is also an indication of the internal stability of the instrument.
 Acceptable limits for relative accuracy are stated in Table 7.3.

 The requirements for relative accuracy are more stringent than those for absolute accuracy.